Conformal Bootstrap Signatures of the Tricritical Ising Universality Class: The scaling dimension of the lowest scalar

 Our numerical studies for $3 < d < 4$ show that the two bounds do not cross.
+See the fourth plot in figure \ref{nid}.
 This observation is consistent with known facts.
 The tricritical Ising exponents for $3 < d < 4$ should be the same as for three dimensions which is a violation of the unitarity bound (for $\Delta_\sigma$) and hence one is in the realm of non-unitary CFTs.
-Our analysis, following \cite{Rattazzi:2008pe, Rychkov:2011et} is an analysis of constraints on unitary CFTs.
+But our analysis, following\, \cite{Rattazzi:2008pe, Rychkov:2011et} is an analysis of constraints on unitary CFTs.

 Our surmise that $\Delta_\sigma^{\text{cross}}$ gives the value for $\Delta_\sigma$ in the CFT thus has passed non-trivial tests by reproducing the known values in $d = 2$, $d = 3$ and in $3 < d < 4$ and hence the computations for $2 < d < 3$ constitute a prediction coming from conformal bootstrap analysis.